Sharpness-B/FIN11-Assignment-1/README.md

 # FIN11-Assignment-1

-Analysis of trading session 4; ctrl+'click' on the plots to open them full screen.
+Analysis of trading session 4; ctrl+'click' on the plots to open them in a full screen view.

 <table>
     <tr>